knelasevero/home-server-infra/md/homeprivatenetwork.md

 ### Firewall for the new interfaces

 Navigate to "Firewall" > "Rules".
 Have a look over the LAN interface rules.
 The first one simply lets us access the web admin console, and PFsense does not allow us to delete this rule, so we don't lock ourselves out of it.
-In any case, rules on top have have priority, so if you block everything on top of that rule, you are locked out anyway.
+In any case, rules on top have priority, so if you block everything on top of that rule, you are locked out anyway.

-The second and third rules allow IPV4 and IPV6 coming from the LAN subnet, for any protocol (important ones maybe being UDP and TCP here, since we need to reach UDP 53 for DNS, and probably all your "normal" traffic will be on TCP).
+The second and third rules allow IPV4 and IPV6 coming from the LAN subnet, for any protocol (important ones maybe being UDP and TCP here, since we need to reach UDP 53 for DNS, all your "normal" traffic will likely be on TCP).

 If you have a look over OPT1 and OPT2, they don't have any rules.
 Which for Pfsense means block everything.
 We need to allow some traffic here.